RavanH/xml-sitemap-feed/readme.txt

 Take control of your WordPress core **XML Sitemap** and add a **Google News Sitemap**.
 Compatible with WordPress **Multisite**, **Polylang** and **WPML** and most caching plugins.
 There are no static files created.

-NEW: Connect your site to your Google Search Console property to keep an eye on sitemap performance and possible errors. **Submit your sitemaps** right from the WordPress admin.
+NEW: Connect your site to your **Google Search Console** and **Bing Webmaster Tools** to keep an eye on sitemap performance and possible errors.
+NEW: **Submit your sitemaps** right from the WordPress admin.
+Yes, you read that correctly: Sitemap Pings are back!

 = Features =

 * Control the WordPress core XML Sitemaps.
 * Add a Google News Sitemap.
-* Get sitemap reports from Google Search Console to keep an eye on sitemap performance and possible errors.
+* Connect your site to Google Search Console and Bing Webmaster Tools to keep an eye on sitemap performance and possible errors.
-* Submit sitemaps to Google Search Console to invite Google to revisit them.
+* Submit/ping sitemaps to Google Search Console and Bing Webmaster Tools for fast reindexation.
-* Add new robots.txt rules.
+* Add custom robots.txt rules.

 **XML Sitemap**